grafana/agent/docs/sources/flow/reference/config-blocks/declare.md

 ## Exported fields

 The `declare` block has no predefined schema for its exports.
-The fields exported by the `declare` block are determined by the [export blocks][export] found in its definition.
+The fields exported by the `declare` block are determined by the [export blocks](ref:export) found in its definition.

 ## Example